divolli/Algorithm-Visualizer/dev_log.md

 ### 🖋 Notes
   After trying to implement the visualizer with a GUI, I found it a bit tedious — building all the welcome, main, and visualization windows felt like too much.
-I have to admit that, for now, it’s either beyond my current skill level, or more likely, beyond my current dedication.
+I have to admit that, for now, it’s either beyond my current skill level or, more likely, beyond my current dedication.
 I just don’t want to spend a week or two creating a full graphical user interface.
 And a poorly designed welcome screen isn’t something I’d be happy with either.
 So, if I can’t do it well, I’d rather try something else — in this case, a CUI (Console User Interface).
 It’ll be much easier to build and interact with, and I can spend far less time on that part while focusing on the actual goal: implementing algorithm visualization.
 That’s the whole point of this project — to learn more about algorithms.
 Later, I might add a proper GUI on top of the core CUI logic once the foundation is solid.

   Was this week unproductive?
 Maybe.
 But at least I built a bare-bones version of the project (actually two versions!) and learned **a lot** about C++ — especially classes, virtual functions, and abstract classes.
-I also worked quite a bit with SFML, although I did fall into the “AI trap”: it gave me a lot of copy-pasteable code, so I didn’t learn as much as I could have.
+I also worked quite a bit with SFML, although I fell into the “AI trap”: it provided me a lot of copy-pasteable code, so I didn’t learn as much as I could have.
 I’ve decided to reduce AI usage to a bare minimum: no more copy-pasting code, not even if I ask.
 Hints only!
 Otherwise, I get lazy — and the AI sometimes hallucinates anyway.

   Anyway, to avoid going off track — let’s just say this was more of a *setup & figure-it-out* week.
 I got a general understanding and idea of what the project will look like, so I’m not stopping here.
 I’m writing this on Day 6, with one day left.
 I probably won’t get much more done.

 ---